Chinese Yams / Dioscorea

 Chinese Yams / Dioscorea (Shan Yao)

-Botanical Name: Dioscoreae Oppositae, D. polystachya, D. oppositifolia, D. villosa
+Botanical Name: Dioscoreae Oppositae (D. polystachya and D. oppositifolia, D. villosa)

-Called “fairy food” in China for its congenital and tonic abilities, it is often cut into thick slices and cooked in stews.
+Called “fairy food” in China for its congenital and tonic abilities, Chinese Yams (Dioscorea) is often cut into thick slices and cooked in stews.
 Used safely by all ages, it is especially noted for improving male and female fertility, aiding digestion, and stopping coughs.

-Below is an overview of Chinese Yams / Dioscorea (Shan Yao), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Chinese Yams / Dioscorea (Shan Yao).
+Below is an overview of Chinese Yam / Dioscorea, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of Chinese Yam / Dioscorea.

 Western